pitbred/my-moms-vpn/README.md

 # My Mom's VPN

-A simple VPN client you can explain to your mom.
+A simple Android VPN client you can explain to your mom.
 Supports VLESS/Reality.

 ---